 Crabgrass is most active during the summer months, when temperatures are warm and conditions are dry.
 However, it can germinate and begin growing at any time during the year if conditions are right.
 In Louisiana, crabgrass has been known to germinate as early as February.
 In northern states, crabgrass may not appear until June or July.
 In general, crabgrass begins germination when soil temperatures reach 60 degrees Fahrenheit.

 Once crabgrass takes hold in your lawn, it is difficult to get rid of.
 The plant can produce up to 150,000 seeds per season, which means that a single crabgrass plant can quickly turn into a full-blown infestation.
-Crabgrass also has shallow roots that make it difficult to pull out of the ground, and the plant often grows back quickly after being removed.
+Crabgrass also has shallow and fibrous roots that make it difficult to pull out of the ground without leaving some of the roots behind, and the plant often grows back quickly after being removed.

 In addition, crabgrass seeds can remain dormant in the soil for several years before germinating.
 This means that even if you're able to get rid of all the crabgrass plants in your lawn today, there's a good chance that the weed will come back next year or even several years from now.

 The best way to prevent crabgrass is to have a healthy, thick lawn that crowds out the weed before it has a chance to take root, which makes proper mowing and watering habits the first lines of defense.
 Once crabgrass emerges in your lawn and throughout your yard, it can be difficult to remove.
 If you do start to notice crabgrass in your lawn, the best way to get rid of crabgrass is to pull it up by the roots, but this can be a challenging task given the plant's root system.